Browse by Medical Category

 “MGHfC provides a care team for each child that includes primary nursing, a primary physician with expertise in the child’s particular cancer and primary nurse practitioners.
 Our team is readily accessible and small enough to allow fantastic continuity of care, while also large enough to have ample experience treating all childhood cancers and providing a full range of resources available at a world-class hospital,” said Alison Friedmann, MD, a pediatric oncologist and member of Belle’s care team.”We also have fabulous ancillary services to help support the child and family throughout treatment and beyond, including on-site child psychiatry, social work, child life, music and art therapists and supportive therapies, like massage therapy, acupuncture and acupressure.”

-For Peach, quality of life programming, such as Child Life Services, is an important part of a patient’s treatment journey.
+For Peach, quality of life programming, such as John Hancock Child Life and Wellness Services, is an important part of a patient’s treatment journey.
 “That’s what it is, really.
 A journey,” said Peach.
 “There are the platelets, the chemo, the radiation, but there’s also listening, playing and offering opportunities to build confidence.
 We help children develop life-long coping skills, which will have a positive impact throughout their treatment as well as in the home and school environments.”

 For Belle, this meant arts and crafts that help her express her emotions.
 “Belle is a bright, inquisitive girl who loves anything messy, like paint or clay,” said Peach.
 “If she’s sad, happy, frustrated or just needs to be silly, recognizing and validating those emotions through play are what we focus on for the day.”